oracle/graal/truffle/README.md

 ```

 the mx/*mx* command is a wrapper around Python script that serves as our build tool.
-Make sure you put it onto your ''PATH'' and then you can work with Truffle
+Make sure you put it onto your `PATH` and then you can work with Truffle
 sources from a command line:

 ```bash